mtdr9/mtdr9.github.io/_posts/2018-01-10-austin-restaurants.md

 <!-- Austin Legend -->
 ![Austin Legend](http://mattdorros.com/img/austin_legend.jpg)

+If you're curious about a street or neighboorhood in the graph above, try zooming and panning.
+And if you're walking around downtown, take a quick look before walking into, say, the crawfish shack - or you may not walk out.

+--Additional Thoughts--

 Looking at the city's scores over time, there's not much change at the overall level.

 ![scores_bytime_scatter](http://mattdorros.com/img/scores_bytime_scatter.jpg)

-Drilling down to a month-by-month basis, mean citywide scores fluctuate only slightly, with an insignificant regression coefficient (p = 0.670).
+Mean citywide scores fluctuate only slightly, with an insignificant regression coefficient (p = 0.670).

 ![scores_regression](http://mattdorros.com/img/scores_regression.jpg)

-If you're curious about a street or neighboorhood in the graph above, try zooming and panning.
-And if you're walking around downtown, take a quick look before walking into, say, the crawfish shack - or you may not walk out.